 Or chopped tomatoes in a tin, rather than a tomato sauce with less than 10% tomatoes.
 This is one of the staples that I will buy.
 I just check to make sure there’s no sugar, starches or preservatives added.
 Or very little.

-Stay away from additives
+3. Stay away from additives

-Go for locally produced
+4. Go for locally-produced

-Local food is more likely to be seasonal (no artificial ripening) and the time between harvest and shelves will be the shortest.
+Local food is also more likely to be seasonal (no artificial ripening) and the time between harvest and shelves will be the shortest.

 The seed and variety selection (think GMOs), as well as the type of agriculture used to grow your food, will have an impact on how natural and nutrient-rich it is.